M

 5. South Korea

-If you think of South Korea, the first things that will probably come to mind are K-pop, giant tech companies, and kimchi.
-But, do you know that it’s a great destination for working remotely, too?
+South Korea may first bring K-pop, giant tech companies, and kimchi to mind, but it’s also a great destination for working remotely.
 Big cities like Seoul, Daejeon, and Busan are popular digital nomad hubs, although you can also work on Jeju Island if you want to stay away from the hustle and bustle of big cities.

 One of the conveniences of being a digital nomad in South Korea is that nine times out of ten, you’ll have unbeatable web speed (in fact, the internet in South Korea is one of the fastest in the world).
-Also, thanks to its huge coffee culture, you won’t have problems finding cafés with free internet.
+You also won’t have problems finding cafés with free internet, thanks to its huge coffee culture.

-For Hunter, from the US, who is teaching English at an academy in Seoul, living in South Korea has been fun because of the people he’s met.
-“People are very helpful and I’ve actually made a lot of friends.
+Hunter, from the US, teaches English at an academy in Seoul, and says living in South Korea has been fun for him because of the people he’s met.
+“People are very helpful, and I’ve actually made a lot of friends.
 Even if you eat by yourself, a group of people will just come up to invite you to drink or eat with them.
 It’s so easy to make friends because people want to be your friend!”

-• Digital Nomad Tip: The South Korean government has announced a special digital nomad visa for anyone wishing to work for a non-Korean company.
-These visas can last up to two years and are easier to get than tourist or student visas!
+• Digital Nomad Tip: The South Korean government has announced a special digital nomad visa called F-1-D Workation Visa for anyone wishing to work for a non-Korean company.
+These visas can last up to two years and may be easier to get than tourist or student visas.

 Rachel found time to hike and explore the outdoors during her time in Thailand.

-With so many perks to offer, Thailand is a favorite destination of digital nomads.
-Firstly, you have many places, from breathtaking beaches to stunning temples to floating markets, to explore.
-Living here is also very affordable (you can live for less than $1,000 USD per month!) and finding a place to stay is not difficult at all.
+Thailand is a favorite destination of digital nomads because it has so many perks to offer.
+You have many places to explore, from breathtaking beaches to stunning temples to floating markets.
+Living here is also very affordable (you can live for less than $1,000 USD per month), and finding a place to stay is not difficult at all.

 You can work remotely in Thailand in big cities like Bangkok and Chiang Mai (which is considered the digital nomad capital of the country) and find reliable internet in modern co-working spaces like The Great Room and Punspace.
-On the other hand, if you’re more drawn to places with an easy-going vibe, you can head to provinces or islands like Koh Lanta and Koh Pha Ngan and still be able to teach from shared workspaces and cafés.
+You can also head to provinces or islands like Koh Lanta and Koh Pha Ngan if you’re more drawn to places with an easy-going vibe and still be able to teach from shared workspaces and cafés.

 • Digital nomad Tip: Street food in Thailand is usually cheaper than eating out.
 Plus, it’s safe and tasty, which is why many people there prefer it to going to restaurants.